Map styles | Mobile SDK | 2GIS Documentation

 mapOptions.styleFuture = Future.makeReadyValue(style)

-To change the style of an existing map, use the setStyle() method.
+To change the style of the created map, use the style property in the Map object.

 self.cancellable = styleFactory.loadFile(url: styleFileURL).sink(